#106 – Cal Newport on an industrial revolution for office work

 He also points to ‘extreme programming’, a system in which two software engineers sit side-by-side in front of one computer and together write code to solve a specific problem for their entire work day.
 As they work, those software engineers have no email account and no phone number.
 All incoming and outgoing communication with the rest of the world is run through a dedicated liaison officer so they can maintain 100% focus.
 Usually after six hours of real actual work they need to go home and rest.

 But on Cal’s telling, in this interview and in A World Without Email, this barely scratches the surface of the improvements that are possible within knowledge work.
-And reigning in the hyperactive hive mind won’t just help people do higher quality work, it will free them from the 24/7 anxiety that there’s someone somewhere they haven’t gotten back to.
+And reining in the hyperactive hive mind won’t just help people do higher quality work, it will free them from the 24/7 anxiety that there’s someone somewhere they haven’t gotten back to.

 In this interview Cal and Rob cover that, as well as: